 VCU School of the Arts in Qatar Open House & Exhibition

-Summary: This annual event provides an opportunity for representatives of the Qatar campus to connect face-to-face with the VCU president, deans, administration, faculty, staff and students.
+Summary: Hosted in Richmond, Virginia, this annual event provides an opportunity for representatives of the Qatar campus to connect face-to-face with the VCU president, deans, administration, faculty, staff and students.
 At only one hour in length, this event packs a punch.
 It features an exhibition of student work, speeches, a fashion show and creative Qatari-inspired food.

 Photos by Meghan McSweeney and VCU University Relations for VCUarts Qatar.